GustavoCaso/GustavoCaso.github.io/source/_posts/2017-07-17-dry-web-roda-for-rails-developers-part_ii-persistence.markdown

 Running `$ bundle exec rake db:migrate` will create our new table.

-Now we are going we can start creating some [Relations](http://rom-rb.org/learn/sql/relations/), [Commands](http://rom-rb.org/learn/sql/commands/) and [Repositories](http://rom-rb.org/learn/repositories/quick-start/) all of this concepts belongs to [rom-rb](http://rom-rb.org/)
+Now that we have created a database table we can start creating some [Relations](http://rom-rb.org/learn/sql/relations/), [Commands](http://rom-rb.org/learn/sql/commands/) and [Repositories](http://rom-rb.org/learn/repositories/quick-start/) all of this concepts belongs to [rom-rb](http://rom-rb.org/).

 Inside our `lib/persistence` folder we have `relations` and `commands` folders.

 Relations are the interface to a particular collection in our data source, which in SQL terms is either a table or a view.
-We could think them as our models.
+We could think of them as our models.

 ```ruby
  module Persistence